It’s hard to believe but Christmas Decor has been flying off the shelves for weeks now.

 Shop My Christmas Decor

 Here are some photos of my Christmas Décor from years past.
-You will find that a lot of the items I use are thrift store purchases and vintage items.
-However, many items are used to fill the spaces.
+You will find that many of the items I use are thrift store purchases and vintage items.
+However, many things are used to fill the spaces.

 You can find some of these items here.